HeadHodge/My-SmartHome-Projects/documents/Using-My-Bluetooth-Keyboard/overview.md

 # Using My Virtual Bluetooth Keyboard
 ## Overview:

-I've found 3 ways of using the Zephyr rtos for my virtual bluetooth keyboard peripheral that all work well...
+I've found 3 ways of using the Zephyr RTOS for my virtual bluetooth keyboard peripheral that all work well...

 1. Use the Zephyr support for a native_posix_x86 board to create a linux executable that runs on any linux x86 box and uses the linux kernel distributed hci bluetooth controller to use the onboard bluetooth soc.